inspired/cisco_ios/README.md

 Cisco Networks includes the following new features:

+- Route Monitoring support in the Routing dashboard
+- Help page updated with instructions on Route Monitoring
 - Multi tenancy support (COMMERCIAL USERS ONLY)
 - Real-time dashboard added.
 You now have the option to switch between real-time and historical mode